Welcome

 Contrary to the popular belief of the press and political establishments, temperature increases always precede CO2 increases.

-Over the last 100 plus years, vast surface areas of the world’s oceans are have become slightly warmer due to the Sun and related astronomical issues explained in Dr. Valentina Zharkova’s recent paper.
+Over the last 100 plus years, vast surface areas of the world’s oceans are have become slightly warmer due to the Sun and related astronomical issues explained in Dr. Valentina Zharkova’s recent paper as she explains in detail in her interview.

 The current extremely small increases in CO2 seen over the last 100 years have been falsely attributed to man’s urban development and the use of fossil fuels.